Namaneo/Junie/README.md

 # Configuration

-Junie and the underlying cores can be configured using the `settings.json` file, located in the `bin` directory.
+Junie and the underlying cores can be configured using the `settings.json` file.
 A typical default configuration looks like that:

 ```json
 {